CBD Hemp Terpenes and Their Benefits

 • Antioxidant

-Camphene is considered a minor terpene, meaning that it isn’t typically the main terpene of any particular strain’s profile.
+Camphene is a minor terpene, which means it’s not typically present in most strains.
 Its aroma has a dank pungency reminiscent of a wet forest floor in spring and is generally considered kind of a “funky” smell.
+This terpene is also found in lavender, sage, nutmeg, ginger, valerian, and rosemary.

-Throughout antiquity, this terpene has been utilized for treating bacterial and fungal infections and is considered to be a helpful remedy for eczema, psoriasis, and other inflammatory skin conditions.
+In the past, this terpene has been used to treat bacterial and fungal infections and was considered a helpful remedy for eczema, psoriasis, and other inflammatory skin conditions.
+Research today indicates that the terpene could reduce cholesterol and triglyceride levels, factors important for regulating cardiovascular health [11].

 • Antiviral